-The contract resulting from this RFP will have an initial term of two (2) years, with three (3) one-year renewals, and shall not exceed five (5) years.
-Annual renewal will be contingent upon the University's satisfaction with the services performed.
+The contract resulting from this RFP should be effective for two (2) years from date of award and is renewable for up to five (5) additional one-year renewal periods.
+Annual renewal should be contingent upon the University's satisfaction with the services performed.